dohernandez/vio/ARCHITECTURE.md

 ### Storage

-The service makes use of its own private **PostgreSQL** database essentially to store the data necessary for the service to work, like ... .
+The service makes use of its own private **PostgreSQL** database essentially to store the geolocation data.

 ## Package Structure